Fernand Point

-Fernand Point ([fɛʁnɑ̃ pwɛ̃], 25 February 1897 – 4 March 1955) was a French chef and restaurateur and is considered to be the father of modern French cuisine.
+Fernand Point ([fɛʁnɑ̃ pwɛ̃], 25 February 1897 – 4 March 1955) was a French chef and restaurateur who is considered the father of modern French cuisine.
 He founded the restaurant La Pyramide in Vienne near Lyon.

 Early life

-He was born in Louhans, Saône-et-Loire, France.
+Point was born in Louhans, Saône-et-Loire, France.
 His family kept an inn where he started cooking when he was ten.
-He moved to Paris and worked at some of the capital's best restaurants before working with Paul Bocuse's father at the Hôtel Royal (Évian-les-Bains) in Évian-les-Bains.
+He moved to Paris and worked at some of its best restaurants before working with Paul Bocuse's father at the Hôtel Royal (Évian-les-Bains) in Évian-les-Bains.

 Career

 He had received his training with Foyot in Paris, the Bristol Hotel, Paris, the Majestic in Cannes, and the Royal Hotel in Évian-les-Bains.
 In 1922, he and his family moved to Vienne, a city in southeast France near Lyon, and opened a restaurant.
 Two years later his father left the restaurant to Fernand, who renamed it La Pyramide.